Military / Law Enforcement Discount?

 Who/What is Stryker?

-Stryker Ammunition is a provider of ammunition acquired by American Marksman LLC in 2017.
-American Marksman is the parent company of the Stryker brand.
+Stryker is a manufacturer of ammunition distributed by American Marksman LLC.
+American Marksman is the sole distributor of the Stryker brand.

 Who/What is Bullets First?

-Bullets First is a provider of ammunition acquired by American Marksman LLC in 2017.
-American Marksman is the parent company of the Bullet First brand.
+Bullets First is a manufacturer of ammunition distributed by American Marksman LLC.
+American Marksman is the sole distributor of the Bullet First brand.

 What is the difference between “Plinking” and “Target” Ammunition?